monadplus/monadplus.github.io/_posts/2022-04-19-free-interpreter.md

 After finishing my master's degree, I applied to several companies I was interested in.
 During one of the selection processes, the interviewer asked me to do the following exercise:

-_"Write a stack-based interpreted language (byte code) that includes: literals, arithmetic operations, variables, and control flow primitives.
+_"Write a stack-based interpreted language that includes: literals, arithmetic operations, variables, and control flow primitives.
 As a bonus, add asynchronous primitives such as fork and await."_

 Fortunately, I was already familiar with the assignment because I implemented a [statically typed programming language](https://github.com/monadplus/CPP-lang) a year ago.
 Consequently, I decided to take this as a chance and do something different than the rest of the candidates.
-Spoiler: free monads!
+Spoiler: haskell + free monads!

+> The source code from this blog can be found [here](https://github.com/monadplus/free-monads-by-example).
+My recommendation is to have both opened side-by-side.

 # Free monads

-The concept of _free monad_ comes from the field of category theory (CT).
-The formal definition requires a strong background in CT.
-So, to keep this pragmatic, we are going to consider the following definition:
+The concept of a _free monad_ comes from the field of Category Theory (CT).
+The [formal definition](https://ncatlab.org/nlab/show/free+monad) is hard to grasp without a background in CT.
+In terms of programming, a more pragmatic definition is

-> For any functor $f$, there exists a uniquely determined monad called the _free monad_ of the functor $f$.
+**Def**.
+For any functor $f$, there exists a _uniquely_ determined monad called the _free monad_ of the functor $f$ [^1]

+In plain words, we can transform _any_ functor $f$ into a monad...And you may be wondering "how is that useful to write an interpreter in Haskell?
+You'll see in a bit, stick with me.

+## Free monads encoded in Haskell

-Probably this definition is still too general, so let's see how this is translated into Haskell.
-In particular, we are going to base our work on the encoding of free monads of the haskell package [free](https://hackage.haskell.org/package/free) by Edward Kmett et al. The definition is as follows:
+Let's show how free monads is translated into Haskell.
+We are going to base our work on the encoding of free monads of the haskell package [free](https://hackage.haskell.org/package/free) by Edward Kmett.
+The definition is as follows:

 ```haskell
 data Free f a = Pure a | Free (f (Free f a))
 ```

-`Free f` is simply a stack of layers `f` on top of a value `a`.
+You can think of `Free f`  as a stack of layers `f` on top of a value `a`.

+We will encode our interpreted language as a set of free monadic actions (instructions) represented as a datatype with a functorial shape.
+And our programs will be just a stack of thes instructions.

-The interesting part about `Free f` is that `Free f` is a [monad](https://hackage.haskell.org/package/base-4.14.1.0/docs/Control-Monad.html#t:Monad) as long as `f` is a [functor](https://hackage.haskell.org/package/base-4.14.1.0/docs/Data-Functor.html#t:Functor).
+The interesting part about `Free f` is that `Free f` is a [monad](https://hackage.haskell.org/package/base-4.14.1.0/docs/Control-Monad.html#t:Monad) as long as `f` is a [functor](https://hackage.haskell.org/package/base-4.14.1.0/docs/Data-Functor.html#t:Functor):

 ```haskell
 instance Functor f => Monad (Free f) where